harrist4/pi-announcements/README.md

 - `announcements-display.service`
 - `announcements-status.service`

+Note: This list includes only long-running operator-managed services.
+Helper units used by background features (such as temperature monitoring timers) are intentionally excluded.

 ## Detailed Description
 ### Updating Announcements
 The `announcements-watcher.service` service launches `announcements-watcher.sh`, which runs an infinite loop.